mkds — Mario Kart DS NKM & KCL Readers¶

 Attributes:

-: Count parsed from header (UInt32 at offset 0x04)
+data: Raw section bytes (header + entries)stride: Entry size in bytesentry_count: Count parsed from header (UInt32 at offset 0x04)

 Iteration: Iterates entry slices (

-data[8 + i*stride : 8 + (i+1)*stride]
+data[8 + i*stride : 8 + (i+1)*stride]).

 OBJI — Object Instances¶